National Honor Society

 The Westwood National Honor Society is for juniors, seniors, and second-semester sophomores who meet the criteria of leadership, scholarship, character and service.

-Please check the student handbook for the most up to date criteria.
+Please check the Westwood Policy Handbook for the most up to date criteria.

 Each student member of National Honor Society completes 3 community service hours and 2 hours in service to the school per semester.
 Members can be found throughout their communities, churches, and school helping others.